top of page

 Concept testing helps to evaluate one or more new ideas amongst a small selection of people that are representative of a target audience for a business or organisation.
 This technique will support refinement of product and service ideas in the early stages of product development (NPD) but is also used for advertising, website design, packaging design, name tests, logo testing and promotions.

-The concept testing examples mentioned above highlight many of the benefits of concept tests.
-The following are 3 key reasons for using concept tests:
+The concept testing examples mentioned above highlight many of the advantages of conducting concept tests.
+Here are 9 significant reasons that emphasise the importance of concept testing:

 1. Helps to prevent making the wrong selection